eliejaz/docconverter/Readme.md

 - Getting all files: Cached to optimize performance.

 The cache configuration can be found in the `DocumentService` clas.

+## Rate Limiting

+To prevent abuse and ensure fair usage of the API, rate limiting is implemented using Bucket4j.
+The `@RateLimited` annotation is used to apply rate limits on specific API endpoints.
+To ensure the rate limit, an Aspect class `RateLimitingAspect` is created that will consume from the bucket each time the api is called.

+## WebSocket Notifications

+The application uses WebSocket to provide real-time notifications to clients about the status of their document conversion requests.
+When the status of a document changes (e.g., from "UPLOADED" to "CONVERTED"), a notification is sent to the client.
+This allows users to be immediately informed when their document is ready for download.

 ## Setup